Dalakoti07/AndroidMiscellaneous/README.md

 ###
 When dealing with databases, it is better to have a contract which defines what the database is and how it looks like.
 When the database is changes then change the contract too.
 Working with db along with contracts is damn easy, insertion in database, deletion

+###
+Content Providers
+They are used to make two apps share the data, like scanning business card and storing the information to default calling app An Android should know four key app components : activity, Services, Broadcast Receivers and content Providers